Updated on March 18th, 2025 by Bob Ciura

 Growth Prospects

-As is typical with many technology companies, growth investment is Amazon’s top strategic priority.
-This is partly out of necessity.
-Things move extremely fast in technology, a highly competitive and cyclical industry.
+Things move extremely fast in technology, which is a highly competitive industry.
 Technology firms need to invest large amounts to stay ahead of the pack.

-Amazon is no different—it is making major investments to continue building its online retail platform.
-Amazon continues to grow its retail business.
 It also acquired natural and organic grocer Whole Foods for nearly $14 billion.
 This gave Amazon the brick-and-mortar footprint it desired to further expand its reach in groceries.

 Amazon isn’t stopping there.
 In addition to the retail industry, it aims to spread its tentacles into other industries as well, including media and healthcare.
-Amazon has built a sizable media platform in which it distributes content to its Amazon Prime members.

 Making original content is another highly capital-intensive endeavor, which will require huge sums in order for Amazon to compete with the likes of streaming giants Netflix (NFLX) and Hulu, as well as other television and movie studios.

-Now that Amazon dominates retail and media content, it is readying a potential move into the healthcare industry.
-More recently, in 2022 Amazon announced the acquisition of One Medical in a $3.9 billion all-cash transaction, including One Medical’s debt.
+In 2022 Amazon acquired One Medical in a $3.9 billion all-cash transaction, including One Medical’s debt.
 One Medical is a national primary care company.

 These investments will fuel Amazon’s revenue growth, which is what the company’s investors are primarily concerned with.
 Nevertheless, such aggressive spending will limit Amazon’s ability to pay dividends to shareholders, at least for some time.

-For the 2023 second quarter, operating income is expected to be between $0 and $4 billion, compared with $3.7 billion in the second quarter of 2022.
+Operating income is expected to be between $14.0 billion and $18.0 billion, compared with $15.3 billion in the first quarter of 2024.

 Will Amazon Ever Pay A Dividend?